mpetitjean22/nat_project/Readme.md

 ---

 ## Left Todo
+### General Improvements
 - implement mutex locks on the NAT mapping so that we do not run into any weird situations
-- implement support for IPv6!
+- implement support for IPv6

-- remove copy (or implement your own)
+- improve `GetMacAddress` function name
+    * remove any hard coded mac address values

+- test functionality on the VM

+### FPGA Improvements
+- try and remove := (static variables)
+- remove byte slices (this might be a little complicated -- have to see)